jedevc/fyp-report/report.md

-Additionally, more than half of the participants indicated that they would have valued a third part to the challenges, and none indicated that they would not have been opposed to a third part (see Figure \ref{fig:interest-npart}), which, at the very least, indicates that most of the participants did not find these challenges boring.
+Additionally, more than half of the participants indicated that they would have valued a third part to the challenges, and none indicated that they would not have been opposed to it (see Figure \ref{fig:interest-npart}), which, at the very least, indicates that most of the participants did not find these challenges boring.

 ![Interest in a Part 3\label{fig:interest-npart}](./assets/graphs/interest-part3.svg){ width=50% }

-However, ultimately, the distribution between which part was most interesting (see Figure \ref{fig:interest-general}) and the content of textual responses show that there was little to no semantic difference between each part - in fact, solutions used to solve part 1 translated almost directly to part 2.
+However, ultimately, the question regarding which challenge was more interesting (see Figure \ref{fig:interest-general}) and the content of textual responses show that there was no major difference bin etween each part.
+In fact, because solutions used to solve part 1 translated directly to part 2, participants were more likely to rate both challenges as of equal interest, or part 1 as of more interest, than other options.

 ![General challenge interest\label{fig:interest-general}](./assets/graphs/interest.svg){ width=50% }

-This is in part due to the fact that this reverse engineering challenge could be solved using binary patching or strace in less than a minute; with a more complex specification it would be possible to ensure that both challenges required different solutions, which would hopefully show more of a difference in required solutions.
+This is in part due to the fact that this reverse engineering challenge could be solved using binary patching or strace in less than a minute; with a more complex specification it would be possible to ensure that both challenges required different solutions, which would hopefully show more of an equal distribution between responses indicating interest in challenges.

 Therefore, while vulnspec may not have use in generating extreme differences in variation to create entirely new challenges, the approach used and the